Hampshire Portage Service

 https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/childcare/providers/sfyc-offices

-- How are decisions made about who can use your service?
+How are decisions made about who can use your service?

-- How do you communicate with service users and how are they involved in decision making?
+How do you communicate with service users and how are they involved in decision making?

-You are encouraged to speak to Your allocated Portage Inclusion Practitioner(PIP) with any comments or concerns you have about the support you are receiving.
+Once allocated you are encouraged to speak to your PIP with any comments or concerns you have about the support you are receiving.
+Additionally, you can contact the ITL, via phone or using our general enquiry form.

-A complaints procedure is included in the Welcome Pack should you as a parent wish to make a more formal complaint.
-The welcome pack can be accessed here: https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/childcare/developmentconcerns/portageservice
+A complaints procedure is included in the Information pack should you as a parent wish to make a more formal complaint.

-The first set of targets can be written as soon as it is appropriate for your child's needs,.
+The first set of targets can be written as soon as it is appropriate for your child.
 A variety of materials and developmental journals can be used to make initial and on-going assessments of your child’s skills and views of other professionals working with your child will always be taken into account when setting targets.

 Portage reports will be written in a concise, unambiguous and specific format, ensuring that only relevant and appropriate information is shared within the report.